seifmaazouz/order-processing-system/docs/Development_Plan.md

 ---

-## Phase 3: 🌐 Frontend and Integration
+## Phase 3: 🌐 Frontend and Integration (CD Implementation)

-This phase focuses on the user interface and connecting it to the backend contract using automated generation.
+This phase focuses on the user interface, connecting it to the backend contract, and finalizing the continuous delivery (CD) process.

 | Step | Task | Layer | Specific Operations | Output/Goal |
 | :--- | :--- | :--- | :--- | :--- |